Adwai-T/Notes/WebDevelopment/AngularCourseNotes.md

 //--Change 3 Make final code clear and Add selectable color properties in our script that can be bound from within our html element in our html template file.

-import { Directive, OnInit, ElementRef, Renderer2 } from '@angular/core';
+import { Directive, OnInit, ElementRef, Renderer2 } from "@angular/core";

 @Directive({
-    selector: '[appBetterHighlight]'
+  selector: "[appBetterHighlight]",
 })
-export class BetterHighlighterDirective implements OnInit{
+export class BetterHighlighterDirective implements OnInit {
   //--Change 2
   //Here we bind to the backgroundColor property of host or the html element that the directive is used in.
 The argument that is passed in represents what we property of the host element we want to bind to and the outside backgroundColor is the varaible name that we use to refer to the bound property within our script and can be named as we wish.
-    @HostBinding('style.backgroundColor') backgroundColor: string = 'transparent'
+  @HostBinding("style.backgroundColor") backgroundColor: string = "transparent";

-    constructor(private elRef: ElementRef, private render: Renderer2){}
+  constructor(private elRef: ElementRef, private render: Renderer2) {}

-    ngOnInit(){
+  ngOnInit() {
     //--Change 1
     //this.renderer.setStyle(this.elRef.nativeElement, 'background-color', 'blue');
   }

   //--Change 1
   //@HostListener will refer to the element that the directive is placed on.
   //This will activate when the mouse hover over our html element
-    @HostListener('mouseenter') mouseover(eventData: Event){
+  @HostListener("mouseenter") mouseover(eventData: Event) {
     //--Change 2
     //this.rederer.setStyle(this.elRef.nativeElement, 'background-color', 'blue');
-        this.backgroundColor = 'blue';
+    this.backgroundColor = "blue";
   }

   //--Change 1
   //This will proc when the mouse pointer leaves the area covered by the html element.
-    @HostListener('mouseleave') mouseleave(eventData: Event){
+  @HostListener("mouseleave") mouseleave(eventData: Event) {
-        //This still uses the renderer form change 1. this.renderer.setStyle(this.elRef.nativeElement, 'background-color', 'transparent')
+    //This still uses the renderer form change 1. this.renderer.setStyle(
+      this.elRef.nativeElement,
+      "background-color",
+      "transparent"
+    );
   }
 }
 ```